Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wigner matrices

 where $S$ is a centered semicircular variable over $M_d(\mathbb{C})$ of covariance mapping

 One can directly show that $S$ has distribution $\mu_d$ or alternatively follow similar computations as in the proof of Proposition 1 in \cite{Oraby2007}.
-The convergence in Kolmogorov distance now follows from \cite[Theorem A.2]{Sp-Va-Mai} since the cumulative distribution of a sum of semicirculars ($SS$-law) is Lipschitz. \end{proof}
+The convergence in Kolmogorov distance now follows from by Theorem~\ref{BannaMai} since the cumulative distribution function of a sum of semicirculars ($SS$-law) is Lipschitz continuous. \end{proof}